rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/alien_race_idea.png" width="400" description="What if it's an alien race with a short lifespan?" %}

 This solved a bunch of our problems simultaneously.
 We no longer had to design loads of human characters, because all of the members of this species can look bizarre and similar, perhaps with some very simple procedural generation for variety.
-It also meant that there was no dissonance between the humans ageing very quickly while the environment stayed mostly unchanged.
+Similarly, there would be no dissonance between the humans ageing very quickly while the environment stayed mostly unchanged.
 It also meant that the achievement they were aiming for over the many generations could be a lot more abstract, because they were aliens!
 Maybe the player wouldn't even have to understand what they were doing, as long as they understood that getting it completed before the end of the world was important.

 We were very clear about one thing.